Da'Norris Searcy

-Da'Norris Searcy (born November 16, 1988) is an American former professional football safety.
-He played college football for the University of North Carolina Tar Heels and was selected by the Buffalo Bills in the fourth round of the 2011 NFL draft.
+Da'Norris Searcy (born November 16, 1988) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Buffalo Bills in the fourth round of the 2011 NFL draft.
+Searcy also played for the Tennessee Titans and Carolina Panthers.

 Early life

 Searcy attended Towers High School, where he was a two way standout at both defensive back and running back.
-He recorded 71 tackles, including 21 solo stops, eight tackles for losses and three sacks, as a senior.
+Searcy recorded 71 tackles, including 21 solo stops, eight tackles for losses and three sacks, as a senior.
 He also rushed for 1,607 yards and 16 touchdowns as a senior.
 In track & field, Searcy recorded personal-best times of 11.18 seconds in the 100m and 23.31 seconds in the 200m.

 Considered only a two-star recruit by Rivals.com, Searcy had quite a lot of offers from top BCS schools including Florida, Virginia Tech and Ole Miss.
-However, he ultimately decided to attend North Carolina and play for the Tar Heels.
+However, he ultimately decided to attend the University of North Carolina at Chapel Hill and play for the Tar Heels.

 College career

-In 2007, he was one of 11 true freshmen to see action.
+In 2007, Searcy was one of 11 true freshmen to see action.
 He played in all 12 games primarily on special teams.

-In 2008, he played primarily on special teams and as a reserve safety.
+As a sophomore in 2008, Searcy played primarily on special teams and as a reserve safety.
 He played in all 13 games and finished the season with 25 tackles, two sacks and three pass breakups.

-In 2009, he moved into the starting safety spot and also served as Carolina's starting punt returner.
-He finished the season with 35 tackles and had one interception, three pass breakups and returned seven kickoffs for an average of 23.1 yards.
-As a senior in 2010, he started nine of 10 games.
+In 2009, Searcy moved into the starting safety spot and also served as Carolina's starting punt returner.
+He finished the season with 35 tackles, an interception, three pass deflections, and returned seven kickoffs for an average of 23.1 yards.

+As a senior in 2010, Searcy started nine of 10 games.
 He missed the first three games of the year while Carolina worked with the NCAA to determine his eligibility after violations, mostly receiving improper benefits committed by Searcy and other players part of the football program.
-He returned to the team, and recorded 37 tackles, including two for losses, and a team high 4 interceptions.
+He returned to the team, and recorded 37 tackles, including two for losses, and a team high four interceptions.